Electrical Engineering Technology (AE)

 A student with an Associate of Engineering in Electrical Engineering Technology will be able to:

 - Apply knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles but extensive practical knowledge

 - Conduct standard tests and measurements and conduct, analyze, and interpret experiments related to electrical engineering technology

 - Function effectively as a member of a technical team

-- Identify, analyze, and solve narrowly defined engineering technology problems
+- Identify, analyze, and solve narrowly defined electrical engineering technology problems

 - Apply written, oral, and graphical communication in both technical and non-technical environments and identify and use appropriate technical literature